Ingur-5967/JSecureAPI/README.md

-# SecureAPI - Simple API for work with a JWT Token
+# JSecureAPI - Simple API for work with a JWT Token

 =NEED A SPRING BOOT=
 | Request              | Address (URL)                               | Answer		    |